Pamela Mahoney Tsigdinos (Sig-din-us) is an award-winning author, independent researcher, and freelance writer.

 Pamela first dealt with the confusion and weirdness of infertility privately.
 It was only after she and her husband decided they were done being human lab experiments that she began to realize that overcoming unexplained infertility is about much more than making a baby.
 It’s about coming to terms, when nature and science find their limits, with a life different than one so often taken for granted.

 At the same time she was writing Silent Sorority she started her blog Coming2Terms, writing under the alias Pamela Jeanne.
 Her international readership includes those who have never stepped foot in a fertility clinic, those pursuing fertility treatment, those who became mothers after treatment or adoption, and those, who like her, are building lives without once sought after children.

 She earned a B.A. in English Literature at the University of Michigan and an M.A. in Organizational Communication at Wayne State University in Detroit.
 Pamela spent nearly a decade working in the auto industry before relocating to live and work in Silicon Valley.
-Now a resident of Nevada she is the co-founder of the grassroots initiative ReproTechTruths.org.
-When she’s not researching and writing a new book she enjoys discussing history, Indie films, documentaries, politics, current events and literature with her family and friends.
+Now a resident of Nevada, when not writing, Pamela is involved in community projects.
+She enjoys discussing history, Indie films, documentaries, politics, current events and literature with her family and friends.
 She can be reached at ptsigdinos (@) yahoo [dot] com.